ECE493Team4/autotradweb/README.rst

 Usage
 =====

-To start a debug instance of the autotradeweb server run the following:
+To start a debug instance of the autotradeweb server run the following command:

 .. code-block:: console